gvwilson/sensibleadventures/nardica/outline.md

     *   And she always insists on clearing those plates and dumping that garbage
     *   A scene with Honesty: awkward teenage romance, he's self-conscious because of his buddies, talk about the mission turns to talk of politics, they fight

-8. Newcastle
+8. Paddington
-    *   They reach Newcastle
+    *   They reach Paddington
     *   As dirty as Rothera was smelly, dominated by the huge mulcher machines that have been idle for decades
     *   Train isn't ready: Mackles is angry, orders it cleared, local officer says, "Yes sir," but insolent
     *   Wales speculates (half-joking) that the universe is trying to stop him from getting to his destination